 - Results – What impact did your actions have on the situation or problem?

-The competency ‘Understanding and motivation’, which is assessed in question 1, is looking for you to demonstrate your passion for Teach First's vision, mission and the Leadership Development Programme.
+The competency ‘Understanding and motivation’, which is assessed in question one, is looking for you to demonstrate your passion for Teach First's vision, mission and the Training Programme.
 With this question the assessors want you to talk about three elements: the vision, the programme and the ambassador network.
 These aren’t just suggestions of topics to cover but areas the assessors would like you to discuss.

 Q. What does the situational judgement test involve?

 This test will give a number of school-based scenarios with a number of possible approaches.
 You will need to rate how appropriate each approach would be.
 There isn’t a right and wrong answer and each applicant will approach situations differently, so go with your instinct.